stanislas-brossette/PlantCareTracker/README.md

 npm test
 ```

+### Offline read-only checks
+- With the server running at `http://192.168.1.31:2000`, open the app in a desktop browser on that origin and verify the plant list, “days ago” values, and photos render.
+- Open DevTools > Application > Service Workers and Cache Storage: confirm the service worker is active and caches contain `api-cache` entries for `/api/plants`, `/api/locations`, and `/api/lastClickedTimes`, plus `img-cache` entries for images.
+- Stop the server, perform a hard reload, and confirm the list still shows with cached dates/images.
+An “Offline (read-only)” banner should appear and all mutating buttons remain disabled.
+- On an Android physical device launched from Android Studio, the app should load from `http://192.168.1.31:2000` (not localhost) and behave the same online/offline.

 ---

 ## **API Overview**

-The server exposes a small REST API consumed by the frontend.
+The server exposes a small REST API under `/api` on the same origin as the static files.
 Useful endpoints:

-- `GET /plants` – list all non‑archived plants.
+- `GET /api/plants` – list all non‑archived plants.
-- `GET /plants/:name` – fetch details for a single plant.
+- `GET /api/plants/:name` – fetch details for a single plant.
-- `POST /plants` – create a plant.
+- `POST /api/plants` – create a plant.
-- `PUT /plants/:name` – update a plant or archive it by sending `{ "archived": true }`.
+- `PUT /api/plants/:name` – update a plant or archive it by sending `{ "archived": true }`.
-- `DELETE /plants/:name` – remove a plant.
+- `DELETE /api/plants/:name` – remove a plant.
-- `GET /locations` – list locations.
+- `GET /api/locations` – list locations.
-- `POST /locations` – add a location (returns **201** when created, **200** if it already existed).
+- `POST /api/locations` – add a location (returns **201** when created, **200** if it already existed).
-- `DELETE /locations/:name` – delete a location and reassign any plants using it.
+- `DELETE /api/locations/:name` – delete a location and reassign any plants using it.
-- `GET /lastClickedTimes` – retrieve timestamps for watering and feeding actions.
+- `GET /api/lastClickedTimes` – retrieve timestamps for watering and feeding actions.
-- `POST /clicked` – record a watering or feeding action.
+- `POST /api/clicked` – record a watering or feeding action.
-- `POST /undo` – revert the most recent action for a button.
+- `POST /api/undo` – revert the most recent action for a button.

 ---